 A computer often runs many programs at the same time.
-Due to this reason, source to destination delivery means delivery not only from one computer to next but also from a specific process(running program) on one computer to a specific process(running program) on the other.
+Due to this reason, source-to-destination delivery means delivery not only from one computer to the next but also from a specific process(running program) on one computer to a specific process(running program) on the other.

 A connection is established by the connection-oriented transport layer with the transport layer at the destination machine first before delivering the packets.
 The connection is terminated after all the data are transferred.

 The session layer permits two systems to enter into a dialog.
-It permits communication between two processes to take place either in half-duplex(one way at a time) or full-duplex(two way at a time).
+It permits communication between two processes to take place either in a half-duplex(one way at a time) or a full-duplex(two ways at a time).

 Because different computers use different encoding systems, the presentation layer is responsible for interoperability between these different encoding methods.

-This application permits a user to access files in a remote computer(to make changes or read data), to retrieve files from a remote computer, and to manage or control files in a remote computer.
+This application permits a user to access files on a remote computer(to make changes or read data), retrieve files from a remote computer, and manage or control files on a remote computer.

 Network Virtual Terminal:

-Distributed database sources and access for global information about different objects and services are provided by the application.
+Distributed database sources and access to global information about different objects and services are provided by the application.

 This application provides the basis for email forwarding storage.